TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Terms of Service.md

 *   Permissions Policy
 *   Direct Affiliate Program Service Agreement

 The terms “we”, “us” or “our” shall refer to Go Daddy.
-The terms “you”, “your”, “User” or “customer” shall refer to any individual or entity who accepts this Agreement.
+The terms “you”, “your”, “User” or “customer” shall refer to any individual or entity who accepts this Agreement, has access to your account or uses the Services.
 Nothing in this Agreement shall be deemed to confer any third-party rights or benefits.

 Go Daddy may, in its sole and absolute discretion, change or modify this Agreement, and any policies or agreements which are incorporated herein, at any time, and such changes or modifications shall be effective immediately upon posting to this Site.
 Your use of this Site or the Services after such changes or modifications have been made shall constitute your acceptance of this Agreement as last revised.
 If you do not agree to be bound by this Agreement as last revised, do not use (or continue to use) this Site or the Services.
 In addition, Go Daddy may occasionally notify you of changes or modifications to this Agreement by email.
 It is therefore very important that you keep your shopper account (“Account”) information current.
 Go Daddy assumes no liability or responsibility for your failure to receive an email notification if such failure results from an inaccurate email address.